-Fareed Amin currently serves as the CAO, Town of Collingwood.
-Mr. Amin worked in the public service in Ontario at the provincial and municipal levels for more than 25 years.
-During his tenure with the Ontario Public Service, Mr. Amin served as the Deputy Minister Agriculture, Food and Rural Affairs; Energy and with the following ministries: Infrastructure; Municipal Affairs and Housing; Consumer Services; Economic Development and Trade; Citizenship and Immigration and the Ministry of Intergovernmental Affairs.
+Fareed Amin worked in the public service in Ontario at the provincial and municipal levels for more than 25 years.
+During his tenure with the Ontario Public Service, Mr. Amin served as the Deputy Minister with the following ministries: Agriculture, Food and Rural Affairs; Energy and Infrastructure; Municipal Affairs and Housing; Consumer Services; Economic Development and Trade; Citizenship and Immigration and the Ministry of Intergovernmental Affairs.
 Mr. Amin also worked as the Assistant Deputy Minister in the Ministry of Transportation and the Ministry of Finance.
-At the municipal level, Mr. Amin was the Deputy City Manager at the City of Toronto.
+At the municipal level, Mr. Amin was the Deputy City Manager at the City of Toronto and the CAO of the Town of Collingwood.
 Mr. Amin is a member of a number of not-for-profit and charitable organizations.
 He is on the Executive Committee of Lifeline Syria and the President of the Islamic Institute of Toronto.
 Mr. Amin serves on the Board of Governors for Seneca College and the University of Toronto (Scarborough Campus).
 Mr. Amin has an undergraduate degree in Applied Geography and Planning from the University of Guyana; a Certificate in Public Administration from the University of Toronto; a Master's Degree in Public Administration from Queen's University in Kingston and a Certificate in Leadership from the Kennedy School of Government, Harvard University, USA.
 Mr. Amin has been a member of the Committee and the Chair since 2016.

-Mr. Justice Patrick Boucher, Regional Senior Justice, Sudbury
+Mr. Justice Aston Joseph Hall, Regional Senior Justice, Toronto